 While 96% of senior business leaders say their companies will be using IoT in some way before 2020, and 68% are already onboard to some extent, it seems we’ve barely scratched the surface of what IoT can deliver when it comes to profitability, sustainability, and new revenue streams.

 Reasons to invest in IoT can of course vary from sector to sector, and outside influences, such as economic conditions, can’t be controlled.
-But overall IoT comes down to one thing for most companies: How will it impact the bottom line.
+But overall IoT comes down to one thing for most companies: How it will impact the bottom line.

 Understanding the value of IoT for your organization and the return on your IoT investment will drive your decision-making.
 Here are some of the main reasons more and more companies are investing in IoT: